deegsca-org/bqm2/README.md

   - deal with M1 and other mac platform types for local execution
   - platform type is hard coded in /run.sh

+- function support
+  - might already be supported..
+(Mike Lee)
+  - javascript udfs get wonky due to curly braces in js functions (easy solution is to exclude templating code blocks in triple quotes)
+  - current solution is make all js functions with curly braces into a single line and double the braces to work with python format

 - integration tests
   - we should switch from creating a new dataset for each run and instead have a single dataset with very tight default expiration set